isomerpages/mlaw-corp/news/speeches/_posts/2024-01-15-post-Keynote Address by Minister for Home Affairs and Law Mr K Shanmugam at the CIL.md

 30. The rules-based international order:

 </p><p style="margin-left: 40px">
-- Recognises the sovereign equality of all States, big and small.
+- Recognises the sovereign equality of all States, big and small.</p>

 </p><p style="margin-left: 40px">
-- It enshrines fundamental principles that promote peace and order – for example, the territorial integrity of all nations; the peaceful settlement of disputes in accordance with International Law.
+- It enshrines fundamental principles that promote peace and order – for example, the territorial integrity of all nations; the peaceful settlement of disputes in accordance with International Law.</p>

 </p><p style="margin-left: 40px">
 - It gives all States a stake in the global commons.
-It provides a predictable set of rules to advance as well as defend their interests.
+It provides a predictable set of rules to advance as well as defend their interests.</p>

 </p><p style="margin-left: 40px">
-- It seeks to provide a stable environment for international trade and investment, which in turn promotes common prosperity.
+- It seeks to provide a stable environment for international trade and investment, which in turn promotes common prosperity.  </p>

 {:start="31"}
 31. In these ways, International Law is extremely important, particularly for Small States.
 And for those who know Singapore, you can imagine the agreements which are fundamental to our survival, and what a world where International Law is not respected would look like, in the context of our own territorial sovereignty and integrity.